NAS WHIDBEY ISLAND VOLUNTEER OPPORTUNITIES

 Keystone Preserve Work Party

-Help out with weed removal, trail building, farm tasks and more at this preserve in Coupeville, not yet open to the public.
+Weed removal, trail building and farm assistance – oh my!
+Help out at this preserve in Coupeville, not yet open to the public.

 Difficulty Level: Moderate